 These emails are a great way to remind customers why they have signed up and what your products and services are.
 You can show them who you are as a brand and what value you can give them to satisfy their needs.

 Therefore, send a welcome email to the customer as soon as he or she signs up for your newsletters.
-You can contain relevant content in such emails by email marketing to inform them about your products.
+Also, you can contain relevant content in such emails by heatmap email marketing to inform them about your products.
 You can ask them to download your ebook for free of cost, which will form a good impression of your brand.